hashicorp/terraform-provider-azurerm/website/docs/r/elastic_san_volume_group.html.markdown

 * `id` - The ID of the Elastic SAN Volume Group.

+* `encryption` - An `encryption` block as defined below.

+* `identity` - An `identity` block as defined below.

 ---

 An `encryption` block exports the following arguments:

-* `current_versioned_key_expiration_timestamp` - Current Versioned Key Expiration Timestamp of the Elastic SAN Volume Group.
+* `current_versioned_key_expiration_timestamp` - The timestamp of the expiration time for the current version of the customer managed key.

-* `current_versioned_key_id` - Current Versioned Key ID.
+* `current_versioned_key_id` - The ID of the current versioned Key Vault Key in use.

-* `last_key_rotation_timestamp` - Last Key Rotation Timestamp.
+* `last_key_rotation_timestamp` - The timestamp of the last rotation of the Key Vault Key.

 ---

 An `identity` block exports the following arguments:

-* `principal_id` - The Principal ID for the System-Assigned Managed Identity assigned to this Elastic SAN Volume Group.
+* `principal_id` - The Principal ID associated with the Managed Service Identity assigned to this Elastic SAN Volume Group.

-* `tenant_id` - The Tenant ID for the System-Assigned Managed Identity assigned to this Elastic SAN Volume Group.
+* `tenant_id` - The Tenant ID associated with this Managed Service Identity assigned to this Elastic SAN Volume Group.

 ## Timeouts